worldline/angular-training/docs/src/presentation/README.md

 - A collection of well-integrated libraries that cover a wide variety of features including routing, form management, client-server communication, progressive web apps and more.
 - A suite of developer tools to help you develop, build, test, and update your code via the Angular CLI.

+Angular is developped and maintained by Google, its initial release date was in September 2016.
+It is a full rewriting of AngularJS and as such is a different framework.

+## A bit of history

+AngularJS, developed by Google and released in 2010, was a pioneering framework for building dynamic web applications using HTML and JavaScript.
+Its key features, such as two-way data binding and dependency injection, revolutionized front-end development by allowing developers to build complex applications more efficiently.
+In 2016, Google released Angular 2, a complete rewrite of AngularJS, introducing a component-based architecture and significant performance improvements.
+This marked the transition to the modern "Angular" framework (without the "JS").
+Subsequent versions, starting from Angular 4, continued to enhance performance, introduce new features like Angular Universal for server-side rendering, and improve tooling with the Angular CLI.

 ## Server generated pages vs SPA + API

 There are two common models for developing websites: